Authorities in Louisville release bodycam video of police response to shooting at bank that left 5 people dead

-The Louisville Metro Police Department just released bodycam video of officers responding to the Monday bank shooting where five people were killed.
+(CNN) -- The Louisville Metro Police Department has released dramatic bodycam video of officers responding to the Monday bank shooting where five people were killed and an officer fatally shot the gunman.

-The bodycam video shows the tense moments between police officers and shooter, Connor Sturgeon.
+The bodycam video shows the tense moments between police officers and the shooter, Connor Sturgeon.
+It begins with video from Officer Nickolas Wilt who drives up to the scene with his training officer, identified as Cory "CJ" Galloway.

+Wilt, police say, was shot in the head as he ran toward the gunshots police were facing as they arrived.
+He is listed in critical condition.
+Wilt's camera shows him following Galloway up the outside steps to the bank, his service pistol in his two hands.
+The video cuts off before he is shot.

-Bodycam footage from Officer C. Galloway shows officers talking about how they can't see the shooter and that he is shooting through windows in the bank.
+Bodycam footage from Galloway, who was also shot, shows him taking fire, then retreating to a safe position behind a planter as officers talk about how they can't see the gunman and that he is shooting through windows in the front of the bank.

 "Shooter has an angle on that officer!" one officer can be heard saying.
 "We got to get up there!" he adds.